 The Capitals defense shined bright clamping down on the Rangers stifling the number of shots on Varlamov.
 Jurcina had one of his best performances of the season.
 He pinched in taking shots and didn't get caught out of position.

 The Verizon Center was as loud as it has ever been by game’s end.
 The fans did indeed "Rock the Red."
 It was a sea of red inside the arena.
 Those in attendance and watching at home witnessed the first series victory since the 1998 Finals run eleven years ago.
 Next up for the Caps, Sydney Crosby and the Penguins.
 The first two home games are scheduled for Sat. & Mon.
-The Caps prevailed during the regular season and look to continue the trend in the playoffs as one of the most anticipated series gets underway this weekend.
+The Caps prevailed during the regular season and look to phantom of the opera tickets cheap continue the trend in the playoffs as one of the most anticipated series gets underway this weekend.

 The Penguins can look forward to a packed screaming house of home town fans and one of the league's hottest goaltenders (Varlamov).
 Just days ago the media and fans were questioning Coach Bruce Boudreau's decision to replace Theo.
 Boudreau has accomplished so much in his short tenure behind the bench.
 He's righted the ship, brought back division titles, and a playoff series win to his young team.
 The road may appear rocky ahead, but with a rockin' crowd, hot goaltending, and the league's leading goal scorer not even warmed up, it's the Penguins that have more to contain in the upcoming series.